tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 And even though a specific work of art may be static, [art as a whole is always in flux](https://medium.com/@tomwhartung/concerning-kandinskys-concerning-the-spiritual-in-art-f2f3d1ca750e) as well.

+So trying to use Mondrian’s art to understanding equilibrium definitely requires looking at more than one of his paintings.
+Looking at the work of other artists can be helpful, too!

 The word harmony also falls short of defining what Mondrian meant.
 In The New Art, The New Life he states “the new aesthetic speaks of ‘equilibrium’ instead of harmony” because “the 'harmony' of the past expresses a veiled state.”